saint-justin/aoc-ts/README.md

 ## Advent of Code TypeScript
 Why hello there!
-If you're reading this, it means that you've somehow stumbled upon Justin's **Advent Of Code** repository for all of his Rust attempts.
+If you're reading this, it means that you've somehow stumbled upon Justin's **Advent Of Code** repository for his TS attempts.

 Let's cover some quick basics: